MaterialGlobal/gcss/README.md

 # ☄️ GCSS - The eaiser way to build websites.
 GCSS is an easy to use CSS framework allowing you to create awesome and cool websites with no CSS knowledge at all.
+It's focused on being optimized, fast and having much features for you to use.
+It currently takes below 100 ms to transfer the file to your computer.
+That's less than 0.1 seconds!

 ## 💼 How to add it to your website
 It's quite simple.
 Just add `<link href="https://gcss.honk.digital/stable.min.css" rel='stylesheet'>` for the latest stable version (recommended for production) or `<link href="https://gcss.honk.digital/latest.min.css" rel='stylesheet'>` for the latest version (not recommended for production) inside the `<head>` HTML element.